 As stated above, we are focused on research and development of novel medicines for use in the treatment of human viral diseases.
-We had revenue of \$2,014,000 and \$6,564,000 for the years ended December 31, 2020 and 2019, respectively.
-The decrease resulted primarily from the receipt in January 2019 of the upfront payment of \$4,000,000 under the Collaboration Agreement.
-For the years ended December 31, 2020 and 2019 our revenues consisted of collaboration revenue, including payments for research and development activities related to our influenza A/B program and program expense reimbursements, under our Collaboration Agreement with Merck.
-For the year ended December 31, 2019, the collaboration revenue also included consideration in exchange for conveyance of intellectual property rights at the signing of the agreement.
-We do not expect to generate any revenues in 2021, except to the extent we receive any milestone payments under our Collaboration Agreement.
-We had a net loss of \$9,648,000 for the year ended December 31, 2020, compared to a net loss of \$48,169,000 for the year ended December 31, 2019.
-The decrease was primarily due to a \$46,103,000 goodwill impairment charge recorded for the year ended December 31, 2019.
-Our operating loss for the year ended December 31, 2020 was \$9,586,000 compared to an operating loss of \$48,406,000 in 2019.
-The operating loss for 2019 included the non-cash impairment charge of \$46,103,000 on our intangible goodwill asset.
+We had revenue of \$0 and \$2,014,000 for the years ended December 31, 2021 and 2020, respectively.
+The decrease is due completion in 2020 of our research obligations under our Collaboration Agreement with Merck and resulting lack of further payments to us thereunder, as any remaining revenue will be dependent upon Merck's efforts and to date no milestones have been reached and no royalty-bearing products have been developed since the Collaboration Agreement was executed in January 2019.
+For the year ended December 31, 2020 our revenues consisted of collaboration revenue, including payments for research and development activities related to our influenza A/B program and program expense reimbursements, under the Collaboration Agreement with Merck.
+We do not expect to generate any revenues in 2022, except to the extent we receive any milestone payments under our Collaboration Agreement.
+We had a net loss of \$14,185,000 for the year ended December 31, 2021, compared to a net loss of \$9,648,000 for the year ended December 31, 2020.
+The increase was primarily due to discovery costs related to COVID-19 and manufacturing costs related to the Influenza-A clinical trial.
+Our operating loss for the year ended December 31, 2020.